 When it comes to our health, we want to be sure we’re taking safe, high quality natural products that work in our bodies and aren't a waste of money.
 My husband and I have great confidence in the "company with a conscience", a leading dietary supplement company our research to which our research led us.

 Did you know a dietary supplement company is not required to do pre-market clinical testing for product efficacy?

 The Food and Drug Administration (FDA) requires efficacy for pharmaceutical drugs, but not for supplements--they're classified as foods, not as drugs.
 There is no requirement whatsoever that a dietary supplement undergo clinical testing or trials to prove effectiveness before it's marketed.
 The FDA doesn't even see or examine the product!

 Even the current Good Manufacturing Practices (cGMP) announced by the FDA in 2007 lack the teeth to require manufacturers to prove that their natural products work.

 I find it puzzling that the FDA legislates each industry so differently.
 After all, natural supplements are used by people to treat identical health conditions doctors prescribe pharmaceutical drugs for (arthritis pain relief, by example).

-In 2007, an estimated 1,000 domestic and foreign companies made dietary supplements sold in the United States, according to the FDA Commissioner, Dr. Mark B. McClellan.
+In 2017, an estimated 1,500 domestic and foreign companies registered with the FDA to make and sell dietary supplements to 200 million users in the United States, according to the interim FDA Commissioner, Dr. Stephen Ostroff.
 The vast majority of these manufacturers are classified by the FDA as "very small" (having less than 20 employees).

 If you owned a very small dietary supplement company and were not required to prove the effectiveness of your product, what would you do?
 Would you go to the added expense of clinically testing your product's effectiveness if it's not required?
 Typically, the answer is "no".